 4.1.
 Inferential Statistics

-To further explore these results, four Generalized Linear Mixed Methods (GLMM) binomial logistic regression models were necessary.
+To further explore these results, four Generalized Linear Mixed Methods (GLMMs) binomial logistic regression models were necessary.
 DOM production and selection was the binary dependent variable, and participant and item were random effects for all models.
 In the first model, all participants’ data were included to compare the HSs to SDBAs.
 In the final three models, only the HSs’ data were incorporated to explore variability within this heterogeneous group.
 In the first model, which included data from both tasks and all groups, participant group and task were the dependent variables.
 The SDBA was set as the reference level for group and the SCT as the reference level for task.
 In the resulting model, there were main effects significant at the p < 0.05 level for all of the predictors, as summarized in visual form in Figure 5: BES-7/8 group (β = −4.01, SE = 0.87, p < 0.001), ME-7/8 group (β = −5.98, SE = 0.85, p < 0.001), BES-5 group (β = −5.60, SE = 0.81, p < 0.001), ME-5 group (−6.63, SE = 0.85, p < 0.001), and MST (β = 2.46, SE = 0.38, p < 0.001).
 All group effects were negative, implying quantitative differences in DOM production and selection between HSs and the SDBAs; the MST favored the use of DOM over the SCT.

 Figure 5.
 Results of GLMM binomial logistic regression for participant group and task.
+Asterisks indicate level of statistical significance, with *** indicating the greatest significance.

 Since one of the primary goals of this study was to explore which factors account for how HSs differ from one another, Tukey post-hoc comparisons between the HS groups were necessary.
 The differences between the BES-7/8 and ME-7/8 groups (β = 1.97, SE = 0.72, p = 0.047) and the BES-7/8 and ME-5 groups (β = 2.62, SE = 0.71, p = 0.002) were significant at the p < 0.05 level, implying that the older children from the DLI school showed stronger knowledge of DOM than both groups of participants who attended the monolingual school.
-There were no differences significant at the p < 0.05 level between children in the monolingual school at either grade level, nor between the fifth grade students in either school.
+There were no differences significant at the p < 0.05 level between children in the monolingual school at either grade level or between the fifth grade students in either school.

-To better address individual variability in the HSs’ data across tasks, a second GLMM model was prepared with school, age group, task, frequency of use, BESA proficiency score, and the school by age group interaction as fixed effects.
+To better address individual variability in the HSs’ data across tasks, a second GLMM model was prepared with school, age group, task, frequency of use, BESA proficiency score, and the school-by-age group interaction as fixed effects.
 The dual-language immersion school served as the reference level for school, fifth grade as the reference level for age group, and SCT as the reference level for task.
-The model revealed significant effects at the p < 0.05 level for the seventh/eighth grade age group (β = 1.58, SE = 0.63, p = 0.011), the MST task (β = 2.47, SE = 0.36, p < 0.001), and for BESA proficiency (β = 0.49, SE = 0.22, p = 0.025), as summarized in visual form in Figure 6.
+The model revealed significant effects at the p < 0.05 level for the seventh/eighth grade age group (β = 1.58, SE = 0.63, p = 0.011), the MST task (β = 2.47, SE = 0.36, p < 0.001), and BESA proficiency (β = 0.49, SE = 0.22, p = 0.025), as summarized in visual form in Figure 6.

 Figure 6.
 Results of GLMM binomial logistic regression for HSs across tasks.
+Asterisks indicate level of statistical significance, with *** indicating the greatest significance.